 There are many lesser known temples around Trichy and equally artistic which takes up another full day..
 But that was all the time we had with us..
 So, I shall come back soon..

 The name reminds one of the arts and crafts of Tamil Nadu while Cauvery emporium strikes a similar bell back home at Karnataka.
 The link for both the names is common..
 While the latter relates to Tala-Cauvery, the birthplace of river Cauvery at Karnataka; the former marks the end of the same river at Tamil Nadu.
 Both being a holy place for the Hindus of South India.

 We were welcomed by a stretch of fishermen selling salted/seasoned & dried fish at the shore of this historic beach.
 There is an sculpture art museum towards the right at the entrance.
 To the left is Ilanji Mandran, a bathing place said to have had mysterious powers of curing health ailments during the Cholas.
 A kilometer’s walk along the roaring sea leads us to the river mouth.
 One can actually see a spectacle- Cauvery (a female) running towards the sea (the man) quite literally.
 The rapid river rushing towards the calm sea who is lashing her back to the land with his waves side by side.
-A dip at this juncture is believed to be holy (is what I have grown up listening to, being from a community that worships nature).
+A dip at this juncture is believed to be holy (is what I have grown up listening to, being from a community that worships this river as a family diety).
 This place is also called Kaveripoompattinam as called by the Cholas and is a place of importance to the archaeologists.
 There is nothing much to do otherwise (The Kethu & Budha sthalams among the Navagraha temples are closeby- I will save them for another article).
 We boarded a bus to our next destination- Tharangambadi.
 Then from there, to Karaikal Beach.